tam17aki/music-esprit-python/README.md

 The implemented methods are based on the principle of subspace decomposition of a signal's covariance matrix.
 By performing an eigenvalue decomposition, the observation space can be separated into a **signal subspace** and an orthogonal **noise subspace**.

 - **MUSIC** leverages the orthogonality between the signal steering vectors and the noise subspace.
+- **Min-Norm** also uses the noise subspace but identifies a single, optimal vector to reduce computational load and potentially spurious peaks.
 - **ESPRIT** exploits the rotational invariance property within the signal subspace itself.

 These techniques allow for the estimation of sinusoidal frequencies at a resolution far exceeding that of traditional methods like the FFT.
 For a deeper dive into the theory, please refer to the papers [1-3] for Spectral MUSIC, [4] for Root MUSIC, [5] for Min-Norm, and [6] for ESPRIT.
+The comprehensive textbook [7] provides detailed mathematical derivations and analyses of MUSIC, ESPRIT, Min-Norm, and many other advanced signal processing techniques.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/tam17aki/music-esprit-python/blob/main/LICENSE) file for details.